 I don’t think the Eldredges’ intent was to pick apart the woman herself (this is in the Bible, after all), but rather to pick apart the common way she is perceived.
 And I agree that this idea of a woman who is too good for the rest of us to imitate is a false understanding of biblical womanhood.

-The more I’ve dug into this passage, I’ve discovered that I was missing much of what it communicates.
+The more I’ve dug into Proverbs 31, I’ve discovered that I was missing much of what it communicates.
 It is difficult to understand at face value, which is why I think so many of us have a knee-jerk response when we read it.

 Want to understand this passage better, and ditch the guilt and shame?
 Throw out some of the following myths.